Board of Directors

 Eileen Grossman has served on the KLWA Board of Directors for the past three years.
 My husband and I have lived on Lakeside Rd since 2013 and we love living here.
 I believe it’s important to do everything possible to protect our beautiful lake, whether it be cleaning the shoreline or educating our neighbors on ways to protect our environment.
 My employment background includes working for a large corporation for over thirty years where I acquired knowledge on operational excellence; I believe this, along with my science background, provides a unique perspective that has been valuable to KLWA.
 Since retiring in 2019, I have additional time to do what’s necessary to help KLWA meet our goals.
 I look forward to dedicating my energy to protecting our lake helping ensure that future generations can enjoy our private paradise.

 Abby Grow is one of the founding members of the Kirk Lake Watershed Association.
 She currently serves as a member of the board of directors of KLWA and the KLWA Lake Management Team.
 Abby has received training on KLWA’s water testing program, helped create KLWA’s newsletter and assists in the updating of the KLWA website.
 She has also been involved in the Kirk Lake clean-ups, assisted with finding contractors for the triploid sterile carp, and preparing information for the community for the annual meetings.
-Abby would like to continue as members of the KLWA Board of Directors to continue to improve the overall health of Kirk Lake.
+Abby remains a member of the KLWA Board of Directors to continue to improve the overall health of Kirk Lake.

 My name is Paul Hertz and my family purchased our home on Kirk Lake over 40 years ago.
 I have been fortunate enough to do significant traveling over my life but our Kirk Lake property remains my favorite place in the world.
 I am a practicing dentist, inventor/researcher and professional artist.
 I spend most of my available time at Kirk Lake, as have my family and children.
 These important ties, dating over 40 years, have motivated my interests and active advocacy in protecting the health of Kirk Lake.
 I have witnessed, over the decades, the effects of changing climate as well as activity on the lake.
 As current President of the Interlochen Park Association homeowners, I have had the opportunity to also hear opinions of my neighbors, and their concerns.
 These experiences lead me to seek your support to become a member of the board of KLWA.
 Please consider my history, my civic involvement on the preservation of the lake and its wildlife and a place of responsible enjoyment for generations.
 I love Kirk Lake and want it to be around for my children and children's children.